EL BUEN ‘SAMARITANO’ LE MUESTRA COMPASIÓN A TODOS POR IGUAL

 War through the eyes of faith

-by Ferrell Foster on November 14, 2013 in ethical living blog
+by Ferrell Foster on November 14, 2013 in war and peace

 War powerfully shapes a person's understanding of the world, including one's faith.
 World War II created in many people a veneration of the United States that caused love of country to sometimes override love of God or to conflate the two into one love.
 The Vietnam War then brought about a mindset of distrust, and since love of God and country had often been melded the two could be dismissed together by some.